salrashid123/envoy_ratelimit/README.md

 The third compound limiter further fine tunes the rate limiter using _two_ header values:  `Authorization` and the `x-service-level` enumberated value.

-In the follwoing, we are emitting the `x-service-level` header as value for the `/quote` path.
+In the following, we are emitting the `x-service-level` header as value for the `/quote` path.
 The `Authorization` header is emitted as well from the previous configuration.
 (TODO: find a way to collapse the rules...)
 ```yaml
               - actions:
                 - header_value_match: